Projects Completed

 Overview

-Disease Prediction System is an AI-powered health companion that approaches disease prediction from three angles: symptom-based disease prediction across 41 conditions, health risk assessment for diabetes, heart disease, and stroke, and weather-driven disease alerts for dengue, malaria, and chikungunya.
+This is an AI-powered health tool that tackles disease prediction from three angles: predicting diseases from symptoms across 41 conditions, assessing risk for diabetes, heart disease, and stroke, and flagging weather-driven disease outbreaks like dengue, malaria, and chikungunya.

-Users select from 130+ symptoms and the system runs them through an ensemble of Random Forest and Gradient Boosting classifiers.
-Each prediction includes ranked probable diseases with confidence percentages, matching symptoms, and plain-English descriptions.
-The health risk models evaluate clinical measurements and return clear risk levels with actionable recommendations.
+You pick from 130+ symptoms and the system runs them through an ensemble of Random Forest and Gradient Boosting classifiers.
+It gives you ranked predictions with confidence percentages, shows which symptoms matched, and explains everything in plain English.
+The health risk models take your clinical measurements and return clear risk levels with practical next steps.

 Key Features

-• Explainable predictions — shows which symptoms matched and why each condition was flagged
+• Explainable predictions that show which symptoms matched and why each condition was flagged

 • Risk factor identification with tailored health recommendations for each assessment